 Demonstrating that you did not have the specific intent to defraud another.
 As explained above, an essential element of a fraud charge is for the prosecution to prove that you had the specific intent to defraud another.
 A misunderstanding or an error in interpreting a contract, oral or otherwise, may have led to seemingly fraudulent behavior.

 In bankruptcy fraud charges, it is crucial that the prosecution proves that a material statement was false and was made.
 However it is common that people will forget a piece of real property that they have a minor interest in, and in these cases, an attorney may be able to demonstrate that you had a lack of intent to defraud the bank, thereby precluding you from being convicted of fraud.
 A skilled lawyer can exploit an invalid search warrant or show that the police exceeded the limits of the search.

 If you or someone you know has been charged with fraud, then you need an experienced criminal defense attorney at your side.
-If you are convicted of fraud you could be facing years in prison and thousands of dollars in fines.
+If you are convicted of fraud, contact us today for a free consultation.